DOJ urges Google to sell Chrome and give advertisers more control

 “It is refreshing to see the DOJ pursuing future-looking remedies that crack open the black box and put transparency and control rightfully back in the hands of advertisers,” Arielle Garcia, director of intelligence at ad-industry watchdog Check My Ads, tells The Current.

 Other industry watchers say this level of government intervention could reshape the online search marketplace, leveling the playing field for rivals.
+The filing also leaves open the possibility that Google would have to spin out its Android operating system should it not satisfy the government’s demands.

 “This is a chance to reset and rebuild a healthier ecosystem — one where publishers, advertisers, and consumers all benefit from greater balance, transparency, and innovation,” Josh Brandau, CEO of AI company Nota, tells The Current.